 Although all efforts have been made to keep the language in this report non-technical, through the use of infographics and normal language it is not always possible.
-To mitigate against this, we have provided a glossary of key terms used through-out this report and an explanation of their meaning.
-An additional excellent resource for understanding all terminology around energy and environment is https://climatejargonbuster.ie/wpcontent/uploads/2021/02/ClimateJargonBuster_A-Z_a.pdf
+In order to mitigate against this, we have provided a glossary of key terms used through-out this report and an explanation of their meaning.
+An additional excellent resource for understanding all terminology around energy and environment is https://climatejargonbuster.ie/Energy Efficiency